Skip navigation.

 5) Continuing Reaffirmation

-Each existing Elder, Deacon and Deaconess should, as a part of regular ministry, identify women who desire to be a Deaconess and may be qualified.
-Such women should be discipled and prepared to be a Deaconess.
+Each existing Elder, Deacon and WSC member should, as a part of regular ministry, identify women who desire to be a deaconess and may be qualified.
+Such women should be discipled and prepared to be a deaconess.
 Such an identified individual should be:

 1) In the discipleship process (discipling or being discipled)